Module checking of pushdown multi-agent systems: Decision procedures

-\begin{thm} Given an open $\PMS$ $\PS$ over $\Prop$, a finite set $B$ disjunct from $\Prop$, and a parity \ACG\ $\Au$ over $2^{\Prop\cup B}$, checking that there are no $B$-labeling extensions of strategy trees of $\GS(\PS)$ accepted by $\Au$ can be done in time doubly exponential in the size of $\Au$ and singly exponential in the size of $\PS$. \end{thm}
+\begin{thm} Given an open $\PMS$ $\PS$ over $\Prop$, a finite set $B$ disjoint from $\Prop$, and a parity \ACG\ $\Au$ over $2^{\Prop\cup B}$, checking that there are no $B$-labeling extensions of the environment strategy trees of $\GS(\PS)$ accepted by $\Au$ can be done in time doubly exponential in the size of $\Au$ and singly exponential in the size of $\PS$. \end{thm}

 Thus, by Theorem~\ref{theo:TranslationATLStar} and Theorem~\ref{theo:EmptinessACG}, and since the pushdown module-checking problem against \CTL\ is already \TWOEXPTIME-complete, and \EXPTIME-complete for a fixed \CTL\ formula~\cite{Bozzelli10pushdown}, we obtain the following corollary.